Michciak/AMLM_project/README.md

 For now, however, I (and more so my hardware) need a break, due to the time and resource-intensive nature of this project.

-> Total network training time was almost 190 hours.
+> The total training time for all networks was almost 190 hours.

 ## Technology stack